jen20/go-event-sourcing-sample/README.md

 eventsourcing.SetIDFunc(f)
 ```

-## Repository
+## Event Repository

-The repository is used to save and retrieve aggregates.
+The event repository is used to save and retrieve aggregate events.
 The main functions are:

 ```go
 // saves the events on the aggregate